slmhastings/Penny-Blog/src/pages/blog/2021-03-22-how-to-read-your-pay-stub.md

 The state tax rates can be found [here](https://files.taxfoundation.org/20200203173310/PIT-2020-dv2-01.png).

 Living in New York City or California?
 [Another city tax is added](https://taxfoundation.org/local-income-taxes-2019/).
 Gotta pay to live in cool places.

+# Show me...

+Not following?
+We walk through a W2 so you can see real numbers. https://www.loom.com/share/b5eeaf8c6b0e46268df5492b3a918fce

 # Other Deductions